wenceslasdk/data-science-2/README.md

 - fill in the form to get the license, you can use your @cuni.cz email or ISIC
 - go to: https://git-scm.com/downloads
 - install git

+Note: it is not mandatory to use the Professional version, Community edition is also fine.
+The Professional version has some nice features like integrated Jupyter or automatic Python download.

 ### 2) Set up GitHub
 - Create an account